 Geographically, Greater China delivered a remarkable 37.9% growth, silencing critics who predicted the region would remain a drag on performance.
 Europe grew 12.7%, the Americas posted 11.2% growth, and even Japan, often Apple's most challenging market, eked out 4.7% gains.

 The real story here is strategic discipline.
-While competitors chase the AI hype cycle with massive capital expenditures and uncertain returns, Apple is doing what it does best: Building products people actually want to buy, at premium prices, with industry-leading margins.
-The company's 48.2% gross margin and record $53.9 billion operating cash flow aren't the result of speculative bets on future technology—they're the reward for relentless execution.
+While competitors chase the AI hype cycle with massive capital expenditures and uncertain returns, is doing what it does best: Building products people actually want to buy, at premium prices, with industry-leading margins.
+The company's and record aren't the result of speculative bets on future technology—they're the reward for relentless execution.